Kurdish culture: Music

 Kurdish folk music is an important part of Kurdish culture and has traditionally been used to transmit stories about Kurdish history by Dengbêj.
 Dengbêj (bards, literally "voice-sing") are well known for songs of mourning, or stran.
-Many popular Kurdish musicians of the 20th century like Hassan Zirak and Ahmet Kaya sang in Turkish or Persian as well as in Kurdish.
+Many popular Kurdish musicians of the 20th century like Hesen Zîrek and Ahmet Kaya sang in Turkish or Persian as well as in Kurdish.